 “We traveled many times from Dahab to Al Tur back to Nuweiba, from one office to the other to fix the papers with signatures and photos and stamps for the school, but the situation in Sinai is tough right now.
 There are no tourists and no business, and every ride we make from A to B costs money and time as well.”

-Though they are still currently trying to sell bracelets to their friends and families to raise money, the project requires more support and financing.
+Though they are still currently trying to sell bracelets to their friends and families to raise money, the project requires more support.

-For more information, follow them on their Facebook page: Bedouin Girls Education Project and help a young girl achieve her heart’s desire for education.
+For more information, follow them on their Facebook page: Bedouin Girls Education Project.